• Skip to primary navigation

 Yes, it’s happened here too. 😉

 Enter the air fryer…no more exploding eggs!
 They’ll cook for the amount of time you set on the air fryer and that’s the end of it.
-These are fool proof!
+These are foolproof!

 Plus, it is faster to air fry your eggs than it is to boil them.

-Beyond that, the worst part of hard boiled eggs is removing the shell.
+Beyond that, the worst part of hard-boiled eggs is removing the shell.
 Well, with the air fryer the shell becomes very fragile, and if you cool it quickly, the shell comes right off.

 Plus, we’ll share the different cook times for a softer or harder egg.
 You’re in control here!

-When you are using hot water, the time to cool, heat, etc. is a more difficult to control variable than the temp inside your small air fryer.
+When you are using hot water, the time to cool, heat, etc. is a more difficult-to-control variable than the temp inside your small air fryer.
 So if you want precise “boiling” of your eggs, the air fryer will be your best friend.

 Table of Contents